TamTunnel/Apache-TacticalMesh/docs/compliance-and-export-notes.md

 ## Modification and Integration Guidelines

-When modifying or integrating Apache TacticalMesh:
+When modifying or integrating TacticalMesh:

 1. **Export Control Review:** Any modifications that add encryption, military-specific functionality, or integration with controlled systems should undergo export control review.